BTC OUTREACH PROJECT

 - Group therapy sessions with the babies and toddlers aimed at facilitating age-appropriate social and play participation.

 - Individual therapy sessions with the babies and toddlers aimed at addressing child-specific developmental difficulties or delays.

-- Caregiver education and training to enable the caregiver to facilitate the development of the children on a day to day basis.
+- Caregiver education and training to enable the caregiver to facilitate the daily development of the children in their care.